Plaza de la Leña

-The Plaza de la Leña (Firewood Square) is a picturesque medieval square located in the heart of the old town of Pontevedra (Spain).
+The Plaza de la Leña (Galician: Praza da Leña; Firewood Square) is a picturesque medieval square located in the heart of the old town of Pontevedra (Spain).
 It is the most typical medieval square in the historic centre and in Galicia.

 Origin of the name

 The square takes its name from the commercial activity that took place there in the past: wood and pine cones were sold to supply kitchen ovens, Fireplaces and the old heating systems of the town's houses.

 History

 The Plaza de la Leña was known since the late Middle Ages as Eirado or Eiradiño in the 15th century.
 This square housed a market where the inhabitants of the neighbouring villages went to sell the firewood that was to be used as fuel for the kitchens and houses of the town within the walls.
 Muleteers from the surrounding area would gather here with carts full of firewood and peasant women with their bundles of twigs and baskets of pine cones.

 This market took place every day, Monday being the most important day as it was the day when carts loaded with oak wood arrived in the town, which the bakers appreciated very much to feed their ovens.

 The square was redesigned and enlarged in the 18th century, when the two large Pazos on the eastern side, the Pazo of Castro Monteagudo and the Pazo of García Flórez, were built.
 In 1854, it acquired the name of Firewood (La Leña).

 The 15th century granite Calvary in the centre of the square was placed there around 1941 at the request of Castelao.
 The calvary, which was broken into several pieces, was temporarily restored by Castelao for his work As cruces de pedra na Galiza.

 The square was returned to its former pedestrian use on 7 April 1990.

 In 1998, several scenes from José Luis Cuerda's film Butterfly's Tongue were filmed in the square.